-Berlin has 208 parks.
-Some of them stick out because of their size, their location or the animals they harbor.
+Berlin has many parks.
+Some of them stick out because of their size, their location or the animals they accommodate.
 ‘Körnerpark’ in Berlin’s ‘Neukölln’ district is different.

 Living in Berlin or visiting the rather active and loud city requires a break now and then.
 Both residents and tourists will feel a lot better when they have a little quietude here and there.
 Berlin has 188 parks and public gardens many of which offer that kind of surrounding and atmosphere.

-Sure, there is the enormous Tiergarten park, the nice Treptower Park at the Spree riverbank, Volkspark Friedrichshain and other famous ones.
+Sure, there are the enormous Tiergarten park, the nice Treptower Park at the Spree riverbank, Volkspark Friedrichshain and other famous ones.
 But there is only one spot like Körnerpark.
-It is a little refuge in the partially hectic and dirty Neukölln borough.
+It is a little refuge in the partially hectic Neukölln borough.

 Berlin’s Körnerpark has water features, including fountains, neatly trimmed paths between its lawns, little statues and a colorful flower garden.
 It seems like a château park, also because of the former orangery on its western end.
 All of this makes Körnerpark a special place.

 This applies even more because of its position.
 Since the park is located five to seven meters (16 to 23 feet) below the street level, hardly any street noise will be audible down there.
 So, why on Earth would anyone dig a huge hole for a park?
 Because it used to be a gravel pit, meaning the hole was already there when it was converted to a park.